Introduction

 Market intelligence input to the strategy and planning process

 Strategy and planning is the domain of the executive or leadership team in an organization, which usually includes the C-suite and the board of directors.
-Market intelligence can be of immense help to the leadership, as it provides them actionable insights on their major concerns such as:
+Market intelligence is most valuable when it informs decision-making at the executive level.
+A good business intelligence process flow provides actionable insights around:

 – The competitive landscape